Help support these amazing Maui businesses who have suffered from the wildfires that swept the town of Lahaina.

 PFH Top Tip: Though you can go anywhere else on the island and not get eaten, the mosquitos in Hana have an attitude and they will get you the second you step out of your car if you haven’t sprayed.
 Trust me, I know from experience.
 I didn’t want to spray in the car so I stepped out to do it and I had a whopping five bites in the time I was spraying!
 Not cool!
 Spray before you go!

-If you were following along with my trip to Hawaii on Instagram you probably saw my distress after going on a snorkel trip in Waikiki, Oahu.
-We witnessed the crew throw chocolate chip cookies into the water, and last time I checked wheat and chocolate don’t grow in the sea and are therefore not part of a natural diet for turtles or fish.
+Whilst on a snorkel trip in Waikiki, Oah, a few years back we witnessed the crew throw chocolate chip cookies into the water, and last time I checked wheat and chocolate don’t grow in the sea and are therefore not part of a natural diet for turtles or fish.
 There were only four turtle in the water, one was young too, and another three boats came to join us, including a boat loaded with scuba divers and even a glass bottom boat!
 At one point there were approximately 40 people both on and beneath the surface surrounding these poor turtles.
 You’re supposed to stay 10ft back from them to prevent the turtle from being scared, harassed or harmed and yet people were swarming them whilst the crew did nothing.
 I had to stop at least five people from chasing the turtles when they surfaced and I even pulled a person away after they TOUCHED one of the turtles.
 It was incredibly distressing!

 It is important that people do not harass turtles when they surface because: